 7 Easy White Background Photography Tips

 Lighting a white background is one of the most important skills you can learn as a photographer.
 When you have a firm grasp on white background photography, you can take corporate portraits, product photography, and much more.
 You can even use a seamless backdrop to create the “infinite white background” effect, which is popular in movies and TV commercials.
 But if you don’t learn a few basic principles of white background photography, you could spend hours moving lights around trying to figure it out by trial and error.
+But don’t fret!
 Here are seven easy tips to help you master white background photography when you’re on the go or in the studio.

 1. Use a proper light meter

 When shooting white backgrounds, your background should be brighter than the subject of your photo by around two f-stops.
 This means you’ll need to use a light meter or the spot meter on your camera to measure both the amount of light falling on your subject and hitting the background.
 If your background is too well lit, your subject will be in silhouette.
-If the subject is more brightly lit, then your background will appear grey or off-white.
+If the subject is more brightly lit, then your background will appear gray or off-white.

 2. Keep some distance between your subject and the backdrop

 If your backdrop is too close, then any light you aim at the backdrop will spill onto your subject as well.
 You may end up with a halo effect or an improperly backlit subject.
 Your subject will look “flat” due to the lack of contrast.
 Leave enough space between them, and you’ll be able to light them both separately.
-Use flags and diffusion to direct and control the light.
+Instead, use flags and diffusion to direct and control the light.

 3. Use a seamless backdrop